 We can see clearly that when we buy a kilowatt of energy, we get a whole lot more light from the ‘new’ lights.
 Research & Development teams of major manufacturers like CREE, GE, and Westinghouse are constantly introducing new and better light sources that create brighter, more efficient light using less ‘watts.’
 In fact, CREE announced on March 26, 2014 that it had broken the barrier in its laboratory by creating an LED that produced 303 Lumens/Watt.
 That’s a WIN-WIN!....Well, maybe not for electric companies.

 In our ‘traditional’ minds, a 5 Watt bulb seems like a very dim light; that’s true if it’s an Edison bulb because only about 10% of it would be light energy.
 It would barely light up a small refrigerator, but a 5 watt LED is totally different because it’s Almost ALL LIGHT compared to incandescent bulbs.
 LEDs don’t produce much heat and are cool to the touch.
 REMEMBER: You don’t want to pay for HEAT unless you’re cold or cooking.

 Below is a chart that lists the familiar wattages of Incandescent Bulbs.
 Compare how many Watts are needed by each type of light to achieve the same amount of Light Output.
-You’ll see why LEDs and CFLs are taking over the market.
+You’ll see why LEDs and CFLs are taking over the emergency vehicle lighting market, alongside many others.
 You use fewer watts for the same amount of light, and watts are what you pay for.